-Transportation plans must also be responsive to emerging technologies that make existing modes more efficient and to new transportation modes that better address the needs of a changing society.
+Transportation plans must be responsive to emerging technologies that make existing modes more efficient, and to new transportation modes that better address the needs of a changing society.
 Technological innovations have the potential to make existing transportation choices more widely available and easier to use throughout the region.
-By providing more options for local and regional trips, technological innovations have the potential to shift travel to less environmentally damaging modes, lessen the negative environmental impacts associated with current vehicle use, increase system efficiency, improve safety and reduce auto-related collisions and fatalities.
+By providing more options for local and regional trips, technological innovations have the potential to shift travel to less environmentally damaging modes, lessen the negative environmental impacts associated with current vehicle use, increase system efficiency, improve safety, and reduce auto-related collisions and fatalities.
 Although they may have limited applicability in many parts of our region today, there is little doubt that certain technological innovations in transportation will grow significantly during the time frame of the 2045 MTP/SCS and beyond.
-Changing demographics and broad economic trends have led to a demand for more flexible transportation options, the expansion of the sharing economy and calls for communities where people can live, work and play within a small area.
+For this reason, it is important to strategically plan our transit networks in preparation for emerging technologies to come online regionally.
+Changing demographics and broad economic trends have led to a demand for more flexible transportation options, the expansion of the sharing economy, and calls for communities where people can live, work, and play within a small area.
 AMBAG will continue to monitor the emerging technologies as they come online in the U.S..
-A few of the near term emerging technologies as highlighted in the next section.
+A few of the near-term emerging technologies are highlighted in the next section.